 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to metoprolol or any beta-blocker medicine (such as atenolol, propranolol, Corgard®, Inderal®, Lopressor®, or Tenormin®).
-Do not use this medicine if you have blood circulation problems, lung problems (such as asthma, bronchitis, or emphysema), or certain heart problems.
-Talk with your doctor about what these heart problems are.
+Do not use this medicine if you have had an allergic reaction to metoprolol or similar medicines (such as atenolol, propranolol, Bystolic®, Tenormin®).
+Do not use this medicine if you have certain blood circulation problems or heart problems.
+Talk with your doctor about what these problems are.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Take this medicine with a meal or right after a meal.
 Take this medicine the same way every day, at the same time.